DonColAnd/ha-skylight-hyperspot/README.md

 This integration was currently only tested with:

-- Skylight Hyperspot AQCT-3
+- Skylight Hyperspot M AQCT-3

 The internal channel scaling values may differ between Skylight models.

-For the AQCT-3 model:
+For the Hyperspot M AQCT-3 model:
 - 0–10000 was used as the warm/cold channel range.

 Other models may use: